Doula Certification Professionalize your services with Lifespan Doulas.

 What is the difference between "certification" and "licensure"?

 In the United States, licensure is a function of the individual states.
 Licensure involves government mandates, fees, and oversight, and is required for many professions such as hair stylists, daycare providers, home health care agencies, and more.
-Legislative efforts to regulate birth doulas are underway in a growing number of states.
-The motive driving these regulatory efforts is to qualify doulas for Medicaid reimbursement so that lower income families can benefit from doula support.
+Currently, there are no states where doula licensure is required, nor (so far) does this appear to be on the horizon.

 I have been a leader in the doula community for many years and have witnessed up close the growth of the doula profession.
 In the push to professionalize our special brand of support services, doula training organizations have created an ever-increasing number of post-training certification hoops for newly trained doulas.
 These may include documentation and evaluation of hands-on experience with clients, writing essays, extensive reading requirements, ongoing continuing education requirements, periodic re-certification, and more.
 Last, but certainly not least, is the additional costs involved for the doula in achieving certification/re-certification and the ongoing revenue stream this creates for the training organizations.